CeeblueTV/webrtc-client/README.md

 - [/examples/streamer.html](./examples/streamer.html) → Publish a stream with your webcam
 - [/examples/player.html](./examples/player.html) → Play a stream
 - [/examples/player-with-timed-metadata.html](./examples/player-with-timed-metadata.html) → Play a stream with timed metadata
+- [/examples/player-stats.html](./examples/player-stats.html) → Play a stream, display and report the statistics

 1. In your project directory, [if you have installed the simple-http package](/#requirements), execute the following command from the Terminal prompt by navigating to: